 The rest of the statement follows from the discussion of Section \ref{structurecriticalset}. \end{proof}

 \begin{remark} Note that there are many different choices for the function $s_\epsilon$ yielding the same result: the function $s_\epsilon$ only needs to allow singularities of the right order and have positive derivative.
-We call $(M,\alpha_\epsilon)$ the $s_\epsilon$-singularization of the contact manifold $(M,\alpha)$. \end{remark}
+Given a convex contact form $\alpha$, we call $(M,\alpha_\epsilon)$ the $s_\epsilon$-singularization. \end{remark}

-This proof only works for $b^m$-contact forms where $m$ is even because it is essential that $s_\epsilon'>0$.
+This proof only works for $b^m$-contact structures where $m$ is even because it is essential that $s_\epsilon'>0$.
 In the case where the complimentary set of the convex hypersurface is connected, the contact condition obstructs the existence of $b^{2k+1}$-contact structures on $M$ having $Z$ as critical set.
 This is because the contact condition induces an orientation on the manifold, whereas in the $b^{2k+1}$-contact case, the orientation changes when crossing the critical set.
 The same holds for symplectic surfaces: see for example \cite{MP} where this orientability issues were formulated using colorable graphs.

 \begin{lemma} Let $M$ be an orientable manifold with $Z$ a hypersurface such that $M \setminus Z$ is connected.
 Then there exist no $b^{2k+1}$-contact form with critical set $Z$. \end{lemma}

 \begin{proof} Assume by contradiction that there is a $b^{2k+1}$-contact form.
 Let $z$ be a defining function for the critical set.
 The contact condition writes down as $\frac{dz}{z^{2k+1}} \nu$, where $\nu$ is volume form on $M$.
 This expression has opposite signs on either side of $Z$.
 As $M\setminus Z$ is connected, $\alpha \wedge (d\alpha)^n$ must vanish in $M \setminus Z$, which is in contradiction with the contact condition. \end{proof}